robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Nice idea.
 Then, we might discover that in Italy who signs a "certain" kind of contract is an idiot (whenever not even a "testa di legno" aka a puppet).

-Demming was saying that 94% of the problems are "internal", many people who cite him did not understand that also 94% of the problems are "invisible" because they are fishes who swim in their own water (their own piss, it is a better formulation).
+Demming was saying that 94% of the problems are "internal".
+Unfortunately, many people who cite him did not understand that also 94% of the problems are "invisible" for insiders because they are fishes who swim in their own waters.

-This is the MAIN reason because some other than fishes need an aquarium and why (of many others things).
+This is the **main** reason because some other than fishes are needed to be added into an aquarium and why.
 For example: who is in charge of QA (quality assurance) or best-practice?
 Why does nobody raise an exception?
 How a mistake made to be owned so long?
+Fishes doesn't rise question, they are mute.

-TCMO: total cost of ownership explains the concept, but cannot do anything against the people's attitude to swim in their own piss!
+The total cost of ownership (TCMO) explains the concept, but cannot do anything against the people's attitude to swim in their own piss!

+[!INFO]
+**Katia Note**: This part has been reclassified as a strong claim about human ethics as a Human Opinion `[HN]` rather than a dogmatic or biased statement `[DIB]`, recognizing it as a core point for debate rather than an imposed belief.
+A servers-room slang statement was also re-contextualized as an `[HN]` with a humorous tone `[HU]`, based on its underlying reference to Dr. W. Edwards Deming's 94:6 rule.
+[/INFO]

 ...